Discover folk - the CRM for people-powered businesses

 That's where deal management becomes critical.

-Modern sales teams rely on deal management software: tools built to handle fast-moving pipelines, multi-stakeholder deals, and real-time collaboration.
+Modern sales teams of 20-50 people rely on deal management software: tools built to handle fast-moving pipelines, multi-stakeholder deals, and real-time collaboration across growing teams.

 Without strong deal management, follow-ups get missed.